William Sidney (courtier): Life

-He was eldest son of Nicholas Sidney, by Anne, sister of Sir William Brandon.
+Sidney was eldest son of Nicholas Sidney, by Anne, sister of Sir William Brandon.
 In 1511 he accompanied Thomas Darcy, 1st Baron Darcy de Darcy into Spain as a volunteer against the Moors, and when Darcy, finding his assistance not required, returned almost immediately to England, Sidney and several of his companions remained behind in order to see Madrid.
 He was hospitably entertained by King Ferdinand, but declined the honour of knighthood from him; and shortly afterwards returned home through France.